CanDIG/candig-server/docs/datarepo.rst

 .. code-block:: bash

-    $ candig_repo add-variantset registry.db 1kg 1kgPhase1/ -R NCBI37
+    $ candig_repo add-variantset registry.db 1kg PATIENT_123 SAMPLE_123 1kgPhase1/ -R NCBI37

-Adds a new variant set to the dataset named ``1kg`` in the repository defined by the registry database ``registry.db`` using the VCF files contained in the directory ``1kgPhase1``.
+Adds a new variant set to the dataset named ``1kg`` in the repository defined by the registry database ``registry.db`` using the VCF files contained in the directory ``1kgPhase1`` that belong to PATIENT_123 and SAMPLE_123.
 Note that this directory must also contain the corresponding indexes for these files.
 We associate the reference set named ``NCBI37`` with this new variant set.
 Because we do not provide a ``--name`` argument, a name is automatically generated using the default name generation rules.

 .. code-block:: bash

-    $ candig_repo add-variantset registry.db 1kg \
+    $ candig_repo add-variantset registry.db 1kg PATIENT_123 SAMPLE_123 \
-        1kgPhase1/chr1.vcf.gz 1kg/chr2.vcf.gz -n phase1-subset -R NCBI37
+        1kgPhase1/chr1.vcf.gz -n phase1-subset -R NCBI37

-Like the last example, we add a new variant set to the dataset ``1kg``, but here we only use the VCFs for chromosomes 1 and 2.
+Like the last example, we add a new variant set to the dataset ``1kg``, with one VCF and the corresponding patientId and sampleId.
 We also specify the name for this new variant set to be ``phase1-subset``.

 .. code-block:: bash

-    $ candig_repo add-variantset registry.db 1kg \
+    $ candig_repo add-variantset registry.db 1kg PATIENT_123 SAMPLE_123 \
         --name phase1-subset-remote -R NCBI37 \
         --indexFiles ALL.chr1.phase1_release_v3.20101123.snps_indels_svs.genotypes.vcf.gz.tbi ALL.chr2.phase1_release_v3.20101123.snps_indels_svs.genotypes.vcf.gz.tbi \
         ftp://ftp.ncbi.nlm.nih.gov/1000genomes/ftp/release/20110521/ALL.chr1.phase1_release_v3.20101123.snps_indels_svs.genotypes.vcf.gz \
-        ftp://ftp.ncbi.nlm.nih.gov/1000genomes/ftp/release/20110521/ALL.chr2.phase1_release_v3.20101123.snps_indels_svs.genotypes.vcf.gz

 This example performs the same task of creating a subset of the phase1 VCFs, but this time we use the remote URL directly and do not keep a